zuozhenggh/learning-library/ospa-library/security/datasafe/datasafe.md

 10. Select **View Report**.
 You will be able to see the High, Medium and Low Risk.

-*NOTE:Since this is ATP there shoud not be too many risks especially not high risks.*
+*NOTE: Since this is ATP there shoud not be too many risks especially not high risks.*

 ![](images/report1.png)